ranger-turtle/MakiStat/README.md

 ## Website generation algorithm

-First, it reads the ```skeleton.html``` file which is the starting point for MakiSei.
+First, it reads the ```skeleton.html``` file which is the starting point for MakiStat.
 For each skeleton language data file, it downloads global data specific for the language of code saved in the file extension.
 For each page which is not generated, to which one of the needed resources have been modified before or is not registered in ```check.msmc```, the page is generated.
-MakiSei recognizes ```html``` files as page templates as long as their names do not begin with underscore.
+MakiStat recognizes ```html``` files as page templates as long as their names do not begin with underscore.
 First, the data from the page are inserted into the skeleton.
 After that, data from partials and JSON files referred in the page templates and the partials are processed and put to the page in the memory.
 If the page processing is successful,